orbcode/orbuculum/README.md

 outputs data from various ITM HW and SW channels that it finds.
 This output is sent to stdout so the program is very useful for providing direct input for other utilities.
-There can be any number of instances of orbcat running at the same time, and they will all decode data independently.
-They all get a seperate networked data feed.
+There can be any number of instances of orbcat running at the same time, and they will all decode data independently as they all get a seperate networked data feed.
 A typical use case for orbcat would be to act as a stdin for another program...an example of doing this to just replicate the data delivered over ITM Channel 0 would be